stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 After this code runs, the value in memory at address `$0000` is `%10011111`, or `$9F` in hex.

-The EOR operation can be used to flip bits in a given byte.
-This requires loading a suitable bitmask into the Accumulator, one in which the bits to be flipped are ones and all other bits are zeros.
+You can use the EOR operation to flip bits in a given byte.
+This requires loading a suitable bitmask into the Accumulator.
+In the bitmask, the bits to flip are ones and the other bits are zeros.
 This example assembly shows how to flip all the bits of a given byte:

 ```asm6502
 ; Set up the example.